 What we do, continues to evolve.
 Every piece of academic literature we read and every conference we attend will bring a ‘tweak’ to improve what spark offers.

-spark has advanced over the last three decades to make things easier for everyone involved in meeting the learning and development needs of every child.
+spark has advanced over the last three decades to make things easier for everyone involved, in meeting the learning and development needs of every child.
 Therefore, when our spark educators set out, they have consistent guidance in helping children achieve.
 This all links to the Areas of Learning, Development Matters Statements and Characteristics of Effective Learning.
-Observations are quick, with the further option to add evidence and a choice of appropriate next steps presented for the practitioner to feed into the child’s interests, themes/topics and routine activities.
-Likewise, there is a variety of ways to make observations.
+Observations are quick, with the further option to add evidence.
+Then an appropriate choice of next steps is presented for the practitioner to feed into the child’s interests, themes/topics and routine activities.
+Alternatively, in the EYFS playbased curriculum, practitioners are guided in what to watch out for as children play.
+Either way, there is a variety of ways to make observations.
 A quick option and the choice to make them more in depth.
 The child can be involved in this, perhaps to upload their own photo and ‘paint a thousand words’ or a series of pictures to add to their collection of personal Learning Stories.

 Mary Sheridan – A Paediatrician concerned about speech and language delay.
 An area of learning we now know is so important for the prognosis of future learning.

 ELKLAN – Our nursery practitioners have completed this training.
 Therefore, as a consequence, the formation of sounds have been added.
 Later these were cross-referenced against the ECaT (Every Child a Talker – National Strategies 2008) monitoring tool.